 Kids won’t share everything.
 They have their own, developing sense of privacy.
 But it seems likely we can maintain open channels of communication by keeping up a track record of good listening and supportive problem-solving.
 Read more about the importance of being a good “emotion coach.”

-As I explain elsewhere, there is a big difference between these
+As I explain elsewhere, there is a big difference between these two parenting styles.

 opens in a new windowAuthoritarian parents tend to demand unquestioning obedience.
 They try to enforce compliance through threats, punishments, and psychological control.

 By contrast, opens in a new windowauthoritative parents take a less dictatorial approach.
 They set limits, and hold kids to high standards.
 But they offer lots of warmth, and explain the reasons for rules.
 They encourage kids to ask questions, and they listen to their children’s concerns.
 Authoritative parents are prepared to revise their policies – if a child can make a good case for doing so.

 You can imagine how the latter, authoritative approach could make kids feel more supportive of family rules: Kids understand the reasons for the rules, and believe they have a voice in the process.
 And research backs this idea up.

 In countries as different as Chile, the Philippines, and the United States, adolescents with authoritative parents are more likely to believe that their parents have legitimate authority (Darling et al 2005; Kuhn and Laird 2011; Trinker et al 2012).